Tips to protect your website from getting hacked

 - they will use their first and last name as the username and their date of birth as their password

-- most commonly people will use their email address as their username and a simple one-word tag as their password.
+- most commonly, people will use their email address as their username and a simple one-word tag as their password.

-How to create a strong, secure password that will give you peace of mind :-
+How to create a strong, secure password that will give you peace of mind:-

 2. Software Updates

-Outdated software is insecure, all of the latest updates released by software companies will have all the latest patches and software companies will have spent a considerable amount of time and investment in eradicating vulnerabilities.
+Outdated software is insecure.
+All of the latest updates released by software companies will have all the latest patches, and software companies will have spent a considerable amount of time and investment in eradicating vulnerabilities.

-3. Be alert of suspect email addresses
+3. Be alert to suspect email addresses

 I recommend you sign up for Search Console if you have not already.
-Search Console is Google's way of communicating with you about issues on your site including if we have detected hacked content.
-You can also set up Google Alerts for your site to notify you if there are any questionable results for your site.
+Search Console is Google’s way of communicating with you about issues on your site, including if we have detected hacked content.
+You can also set up Google Alerts for your site to notify you if there are any questionable results on your site.
 For example, if you run a site selling pet accessories called www.example.com, you can set up an alert for [site:example.com cheap software] to alert you.
 If any hacked content about cheap software suddenly starts appearing on your site.
 You can set up multiple alerts for your site for different spammy terms.
-If you are unsure what spammy words to use, you can use Google to search for ‘common spammy names'.
+If you are unsure what spammy words to use, you can use Google to search for ‘common spammy names’.